Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Application to the two-dimensional transverse field Ising model

-Using these formulas, one obtains the thermodynamic forces without differentiating the thermodynamic functions numerically.
+which can easily be calculated from the expectation value $x_{\indind{N}{1}}^\eta$.
+By combining this with Eq.~\eqref{eq:d2cIsing_Pi0}, we can calculate the magnetic field conjugate to the order parameter as

-We calculate the statistical-mechanical quantities in the SE using the replica exchange Monte Carlo calculations \cite{Hukushima1996}.
-The acceptance probability can be easily computed using the Metropolis algorithm \cite{Metropolis1953} in almost the same manner as in the GCE.
+Using these formulas, one obtains the intensive parameters without differentiating the thermodynamic functions numerically.

-In the SE, the replica exchange method works well even in the first-order phase transition region, as in the case of the ensembles with macroscopically well-defined energy in the temperature-driven first-order phase transition region \cite{Kim2010,Schierz2016}.
-As argued in Section~\ref{sec:parameter}, the equilibrium state changes continuously in $\bm{\kappa}$ even in the phase transition region.
-Therefore, the exchange of configurations between adjacent replicas is accepted with high probability.
-By contrast, in the GCE, the different phases are separated by the free energy barrier \cite{Schierz2016} and the equilibrium state changes discontinuously in the parameters of the ensemble.
-This degrades greatly the replica exchange method in the GCE.
+We calculate the statistical-mechanical quantities in the SE using the replica exchange Monte Carlo calculations \cite{Hukushima1996}, in which the acceptance probability can be easily computed using the Metropolis algorithm \cite{Metropolis1953} in almost the same manner as in the {\CE}.
+In the SE, the equilibrium state changes continuously in $\bm{\kappa}$ even in the phase transition region, as explained in Section~\ref{sec:SE_parameter}.
+Therefore, the exchange of configurations between adjacent replicas is accepted with high probability, and the replica exchange method works well (as in the case of the ensembles with macroscopically well-defined internal energy in the temperature-driven first-order phase transition region \cite{Kim2010,Schierz2016}.)
+By contrast, in the {\CE}, different phases are separated by the free energy barrier \cite{Schierz2016} and the equilibrium state changes discontinuously in the parameters of the ensemble.
+This greatly degrades the performance of the replica exchange method in the {\CE}.

-In the SE, since the order parameter is made to have a definite value by the ensemble, boundary conditions can be imposed arbitrarily.
-For numerical simulations, we here employ periodic boundary conditions.
-By this choice of the boundary condition, the surface effects, which are of the same order as the effects of the phase interfaces, can be eliminated.
-Consequently, the SE enables us to study the phase interfaces without suffering from the surface effects.
+In the SE, boundary conditions can be imposed arbitrarily because the order parameter has a definite value without imposing artificial boundary conditions.
+In the present numerical simulations, we employ periodic boundary conditions.
+Owing to this choice, we can eliminate surface effects, which are of the same order as the effects of the phase interfaces.
+That is, the SE enables us to study the phase interfaces without suffering from the surface effects.